 5) Vertical firing mid-woofer cancels doppler effect

 In normal front firing bass/medium units, both very low frequencies and medium frequencies are emited by the same membrane.
 When very low frequencies are reproduced, the cone moves a lot and smaller medium frequencies are then accelerated and slowed down at the rythm of the cone movement.
-This causes the doppler effect that can also be understood as in air intermodulation.
-As seen previously, the AIRLINE bass/medium unit is firing verticaly and the listening beam is oriented horizontaly.
-Thus the doppler effect is completely cancelled at the normal listening place and transformed in a absolutely non detectable vertical movement of the emitting source.
+This causes the doppler effect that can also be understood as "in air intermodulation".
+As seen previously, the AIRLINE bass/medium unit is firing verticaly and the listening is horizontal.
+Thus the doppler effect is completely cancelled and transformed in a absolutely non detectable tiny vertical movement.

 A non hydrophilic woofer membrane

-The material used in a loudspeaker cone has a large impact on the character of the sound produced.
-Paper is a very good material for loudspeaker membranes but its main drawback is its sensitivity to damp air; paper has a high hydrophilic nature that creates dramatic alteration of its behavior.
-In order to guaranty a permanent top resolution and smooth response, AIRLINE membrane is made of high strength:weight ratio glass fiber that remains free of damp air effect.
+The material used in a loudspeaker cone has a large impact on the character of the sound.
+Paper is a very good material but its main drawback is its sensitivity to damp air; paper has a high hydrophilic nature that creates dramatic alteration of its behavior.
+In order to guaranty a permanent top resolution and smooth response, AIRLINE driver's cone is made of high strength/weight ratio glass fiber that remains free of damp air effect.

 Airtight diaphragm for a silent moving woofer